Skip to main content

 Procore

-What is the difference between a catalog, category and item in the Cost Catalogue for Estimating?
+What is the difference between a catalog, group, and item in the Cost Catalog for Estimating?

 Background

-There are three different levels of organisation in the Cost Catalogue, starting with the highest to lowest level: catalog, category and item.
-Categories and items can also be copied or moved from one area to another as needed.
+There are three different levels of organisation in the Cost Catalog, starting with the highest to lowest level: catalog, group, and item.
+Groups and items can also be copied or moved from one area to another as needed.

 Answer